-Here’s an overview on these loan programs can work together to help your business weather the coronavirus storm.
+Here’s an overview on how the PPP and EIDL program can work together to rebuild your business or keep your doors open.

 What is the difference between the PPP and EIDL program?

 These are two separate SBA programs and the benefits of each depend on your business and unique situation caused by the coronavirus pandemic.
-Both disaster loan programs specifically serve people affected by natural disasters in the U.S. and the coronavirus applies.
-All small businesses, including sole proprietors and independent contractors, can apply for COVID-19 relief.
+Both disaster loan programs specifically serve people affected by natural disasters in the U.S. and the coronavirus pandemic applies.

 Payroll Protection Program (PPP)